pterryt/rineWebsite/README.md

 # Database Visualizer Web App

-This repository is a proof of concept for a database visualizer web app, built entirely with JavaScript using React and Node.js.
+This repository host the rineWebsite database web visualizer, built entirely with JavaScript using React and Node.js.

 ### Current Features
 - **Frontend**: React-based routing for navigation.